marcflohrer/stiebel-eltron-dashboard/README.md

    chmod +x startup-app.sh && ./startup-app.sh &
    ```

+### Migrating from Raspberry Pi 4 (or older) to Raspberry Pi 5

+If you are moving from a Raspberry Pi 4 or older to a Raspberry Pi 5, you can easily back up and restore your existing data using the integrated Swagger API.
+The following steps will guide you through backing up your data on your Raspberry Pi 4 and restoring it on the Raspberry Pi 5:

+#### 1. Backing Up Data on the Raspberry Pi 4

+* Start your application on the Raspberry Pi 4.
+* Open a web browser and navigate to `http://<your-raspberry-pi-ip>:<port>/swagger/index.html`.
+Replace `<your-raspberry-pi-ip>` with your Raspberry Pi's IP address and `<port>` with the port on which your application is running.

+* You will see the Swagger API interface.
+* Use the API endpoints to back up your data:
+  * **GET `/HeatPumpData`**: Download the file containing all current data.
+  * **GET `/HeatPumpDataPerPeriod`**: Download the file containing the periodic data.
+* Save these files in a secure location.

+#### 2. Restoring Data on the Raspberry Pi 5

+* Set up your application on the Raspberry Pi 5 and ensure it is running properly.
+* Navigate to the Swagger API interface on your Raspberry Pi 5 (`http://<your-raspberry-pi-5-ip>:<port>/swagger/index.html`).
+* Upload the previously backed-up files using the following API endpoints:
+  * **POST `/HeatPumpData`**: Upload the file containing the current data.
+  * **POST `/HeatPumpDataPerPeriod`**: Upload the file containing the periodic data.
+* Once the files are uploaded, your data will be restored on the Raspberry Pi 5, and the application should continue functioning seamlessly.

+#### 3. Regular Data Backup

+To ensure your data is safe in case of hardware failure or other issues, it is recommended to perform regular data backups.
+Use the above steps to back up your data and store the files in a secure location regularly.

 ## Local development

 If you want to develop the project locally on your machine you have to put  an appsettings.json file in the folder src/secrets with the following structure: